Sixty-miler: Surviving sixty-milers and wrecks

 There is a memorial to the brig, Amy, erected in 1898, near where she was wrecked and her crew perished, at Thirroul.
+Her wreck lies only 180m off the beach, in around 5 m of water.
+Usually covered by sand, it is sometimes sighted by divers when conditions are suitable.

 Remnants of the stern portion of Minmi, at Cape Banks, Botany Bay, in 2008.

 The stripped hulks of Bellambi (originally Five Islands), Malachite, and Hexham Bank lie in deep water off the Sydney Heads, where they were scuttled after recovery of items and materials of value.
 The hulk of Marjorie was also scuttled, by naval gunfire, off South Head in 1952.
 Werfa, after her time as a sixty-miler, had become a coal hulk in Melbourne, in 1914, before being scuttled off Port Phillip Heads in 1929.

 Currajong remains, where she sank, after a collision in 1910, at the bottom of the main shipping channel of Sydney Harbour for incoming ships, just off Bradleys Head.
 Near to Long Reef, there is little left of the sunken wrecks of Susannah Cuthbert and Euroka, both having been dynamited and stripped by salvage divers in the early 20th-century.
 In June 2025, divers first reached the wreck of Nemesis, lying at 160 m depth, and confirmed that the ship had been very badly damaged by heavy seas, before it sank in 1904.
 The wrecks of the sixty-milers Duckenfield, Woniora, Kelloe, Hilda, Undola, Tuggerah, Myola, Annie M. Miller and Birchgrove Park lie where they sank, on the sea floor near Sydney, Galava lies off Terrigal, and Yarra Yarra just north of the mouth of the Hunter River; all continue to attract adventurous divers.